timsexperiments/intro-to-relational-databases/homework/hw5.md

 ### 3. Update Data

+- Update the email address for one member using their primary key or unique key.
 - Update the published year for one book.
 - Mark one checkout as returned by setting its `returned_date` to the current timestamp.
 - Update the rating of a review.